weaverba137/pydl/docs/pydl/pydlutils.rst

 djsphot     None
-dust        None            For use with the SFD galactic dust map. first       None            For use with matching FIRST catalogs to SDSS data. fits        Not Applicable  Use :mod:`astropy.io.fits`. healpix     None image       Rudimentary     Only a few functions implemented. json        Not Applicable  Use :mod:`json` or other packages. mangle      Fair            Some work still required on polygon area calculations. math        Fair mcmc        None            But there are plenty of good Python MCMC packages out there.
+dust        None            For use with the SFD galactic dust map. first       None            For use with matching FIRST catalogs to SDSS data. fits        NA              Use :mod:`astropy.io.fits`. healpix     None image       Rudimentary     Only a few functions implemented. json        NA              Use :mod:`json` or other packages. mangle      Fair            Some work still required on polygon area calculations. math        Fair mcmc        None            But there are plenty of good Python MCMC packages out there.